swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     `systemctl stop tpot`

 5.  modify the _/data/elk/logstash.conf_ by scrolling close to the end and adding a second Output configuration for Microsoft Sentinel.
-Be sure to fill in the information collected from previous steps.
+Be sure to fill in the information collected from previous steps. an overall sample file can be found here: [logstash.conf](https://github.com/swiftsolves-msft/Azure-TPot/blob/main/sample/tpot_all/logstash.conf)

     `microsoft-sentinel-logstash-output-plugin {`